erSubhashThapa/100daysofcode/r1-log.md

    `mainEl.childNodes[4]` ... etc....

-   But since we are removing nodes, we are messing with the indeces.
+   But since we are *removing nodes*, we are *messing with the indices.*

-   At first these indeces map to these elements:
+   At first these indices map to these elements:

    ```html
    <div id="main">